terryg/resume/README.md

 - Manager, Global Digital Product Development `Aug10-Aug11`

-In first year as manager, hired 2 Sr. Engineers, successfully integrating into the existing team, doubling it's size.
+In first year as manager, hired the (2) Sr. Engineers, successfully integrating into the existing team, doubling it's size.
 Launched the 2nd ATLANTIS Lab-based scanning platform.
 Converting an additional 10% of the business to all-digital order entry.

 - Consulting Software Engineer `Jan09–Aug10`